When Should I Start Using A Lifting Belt? 3.0

 I won't name names due to how hilarious this was.
 A single-prong all but guarantees you aren't going to be writhing around on the floor trying to escape it.

 Some people love a double-prong so if you get the chance give one a go.

 I've been stuck in loads of them before and felt like I'd done a 1 rep max to get out of the thing.
 I don't recommend this for when you have to do high rep sets!

-As we've said the leather or alternative material is usually between 10-13mm in thickness but check with your federation how thick of a belt you are allowed before spending lot’s of money!
+The material is usually between 10-13mm in thickness but check with your federation how thick of a belt you are allowed before spending money!

 The ‘Rolls Royce’ on the market is the SBD lever belt costing around £165.

-Eleiko have gone a step further and have a belt pushing beyond the £200 mark.
-I've actually seen it on sale for £285 new.
+Eleiko has gone a step further and has a belt pushing beyond the £200 mark.
+I've seen it on sale for £285 new.
 I'm not sure what kind of car costs more than a Rolls Royce, but this much for a belt is hefty.

-I'd say this is a belt you can trust although i've heard it's very difficult to break in, has broken people's ribs and occasionally pops open during squats (rare.)
+I'd say this is a belt you can trust although I've heard it's difficult to break in, has broken people's ribs, and occasionally pops open during squats (rare.)